Mineral rights: Severed/split estate

-Severed/split estate

 Mineral estates can be severed, or separated, from surface estates.
 There are two main avenues to mineral rights severance: the surface property may be sold and the minerals retained, or the minerals may be sold and the surface property retained, though the former is more common.
 When mineral rights have been severed from the surface rights (or property rights), it is referred to as a "split estate."
 In a split estate, the owner of the mineral rights has the right to develop those minerals, regardless of who owns the surface rights.
 This is because in United States law, mineral rights trump surface rights.
 The U.S. historical precedent for this severance roots from western expansion and The Land Ordinance Act of 1785 and The Northwest Ordinance Act of 1789 at the cost of dispossessed Natives.
 Severability was further reinforced by the Homestead Act of 1862 (OHA) and the 1862 Railroad Act.
 Agricultural patents and the California gold rush of 1848 began placing lands that were mineral abundant into private hands and furthered the precedent of mineral rights outweighing surface rights.
 This was a crucial step in the development of an economic system based largely on private incentives and market transactions.
 An early case involving a property dispute between a father and son involving ownership of coal veins in Pennsylvania is cited stating; “One who has the exclusive right to mine coal upon a tract of land has the right of possession even as against the owner of the soil, so far as it is necessary to carry on mining operations.”
 (Turner v.
 Reynolds, 1854).
 A later case in Texas in 1862 set precedent by stating “it is a well-established doctrine from the earliest days of the common law, that the right to the minerals thus reserved carries with it the right to enter, dig and carry them away."
 (Cowan v.
 Hardeman, 1862).
 Some may argue that the U.S. justice system's enabling of this precedent is further exacerbated by industry lobbying that enables the status quo of favoring oil and gas development vs other innovations.